suesakol/starter-hugo-academic/content/authors/admin/_index.md

 title: Sakol Suethanapornkul
 ---

 I am a linguist and a quantitative researcher.
-Currently, I work at the Department of English and Linguistics at Thammasat University, Thailand.
 My research investigates issues related to probabilistic statistical information that bi/multilingual speakers recruit in second (L2) or additional language (Ln) processing and learning.
 Using experimental and corpus-based methods, my research seeks to understand how statistical information of language guides online processing and shapes long-term representation of linguistic constructions in bi/multilinguals.
-I teach courses at both undergraduate and graduate levels.
+I am comfortable with both frequentist and Bayesian data analyses and have solid background in R and Python.
+Currently, I work at the Department of English and Linguistics at Thammasat University, Thailand, where I teach courses at both undergraduate and graduate levels.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Sakol_CV.pdf" "newtab" >}}CV{{< /staticref >}}.